benmvp/slides/2017/nodevember/why-react.md

 <!-- .slide: data-background="url(../../img/giphy/stand-up.gif) no-repeat center" data-background-size="cover" -->

 # Stand Up!

 <!-- .element: style="-webkit-text-stroke: black 4px; color: white" -->

 NOTES:
 - But first, would like everyone to stand up!
 - Let's do some wall sits
-- Let's roll our shoulders
-- Let's stretch our arms
 - Now turn to your neighbors, introduce yourself & say hi
-- You don't realize it, but I just tricked you
-- Now you can't say that you didn't get anything out of my talk
-- You at least got two things:
-- Exercise & and met some people you didn't know
-- But hopefully you'll get more out of the talk!

 /////